-Lenya the pandemic has impacted heavily on orphans and their guardians.
-The infection rates are 1g up and many people succumbing to the disease.
-The number of Aids orphans has been on the .
-The sad thing is that majority of those who die from the disease are young and energetic kers who are also the breadwinners of the families and when the y die the job of providing is left ne children some as young as 3 years of age.
-The disease has had negative effect on orphans and rdians as regards access to education, basic needs such as foods, clothing and shelter.
-The disease subjected the young school going children to poverty immoral behaviors and absenteeism in pols.
-Since most are left under care of old and poor guardians struggling to make ends the are ble to provide needs like the school uniform, food, discipline and unable to pay pre-primary ion fees.
+In Kenya the pandemic has impacted heavily on orphans and their guardians.
+The infection rates are going up and many people succumbing to the disease.
+The number of Aids orphans has been on the rise.
+The sad thing is that majority of those who die from the disease are young and energetic workers who are also the breadwinners of the families and when the y die the job of providing is left to the children some as young as 3 years of age.
+The disease has had negative effect on orphans and guardians as regards access to education, basic needs such as foods, clothing and shelter.
+The disease has subjected the young school going children to poverty immoral behaviors and absenteeism in schools.
+Since most are left under care of old and poor guardians struggling to make ends the are unable to provide needs like the school uniform, food, discipline and unable to pay pre-primary tuition fees.

-Statement of the problem
+1.2 Statement of the problem

-dies done before reflect a great difference in enrollment of the children, performance of children the dropout rates in ECD centers 2003 and 2007.
-However the research on the impact of //AIDS on the enrollment has not been done in Chinga.
-The researcher wants to investigate the ect of HIV/AIDS on enrollment performance and dropout rate in Chinga location of Othaya rision, Nyeri District.
+Studies done before reflect a great difference in enrollment of the children, performance of children and the dropout rates in ECD centers 2003 and 2007.
+However the research on the impact of HIV/AIDS on the enrollment had not been done in Tigithi.
+The researcher wanted to investigate the effect of HIV/AIDS on enrollment and dropout rate in Tigithi location of Lamuria Division, Laikipia Central District.

-Purpose of the study
+1.3 Purpose of the study

-aim of the study is to compare the effects of HIV/AIDS on enrollment, performance and dropout in ECD centers in Chinga location.
+The aim of the study was to compare the effects of HIV/AIDS on enrollment and dropout rates in ECD centers in Tigithi location of Lamuria Division, Laikipia Central District.